magneticio/vamp.io/content/documentation/api/v0.9.0/api-reference.md

 ---------

 ## Conditions

-See [using the Vamp API](/documentation/api/using-the-api) for details on pagination, json and yaml content types and effective use of the API
+Read about [using conditions](documentation/using-vamp/conditions/).
+Details on pagination, JSON and YAML content types and effective use of the API can be found in [using the Vamp API](/documentation/api/using-the-api).

 ### List conditions